 If you would like to continue studies in Japanese, Russian, or Hebrew, you will be meeting with a faculty member during the New Student Orientation Program in August to determine your proper placement.

-If you want to begin a new language, you may choose to do so in the fall semester only.
+If you want to begin a new language, in most cases you may choose to do so in the fall semester only.
+Latin 103 is an exception and is offered in the spring semester.
 There will be beginning level courses offered this fall in:

 If you want to begin a new language at F&M, it is highly recommended that you still take the placement test in the language you have been studying.
 You may be able to fulfill your three-semester language studies requirement in this way so that you may begin your study of a new language without the pressure of using it for a requirement.